Joe Cornish: Future projects

-In June 2012, it was announced that Cornish had been signed as director of a future film adaptation of Neal Stephenson's classic 1992 novel Snow Crash for Paramount Pictures.
 In May 2020, it was announced that Cornish would direct and write the TV series adaptation of Lockwood & Co. for Netflix.
 In April 2021, it was announced that Cornish would direct and write an adaptation of Starlight for 20th Century Studios.
 In May 2021, it was announced that Cornish would write, direct, and produce a sequel to Attack the Block.
-In October 2024, it was announced that Cornish would direct one of three live-action LEGO movies for Universal Pictures.
+In October 2024, it was announced that Cornish would direct one of three live-action Lego movies for Universal Pictures.
 He will also be rewriting from previous drafts by Heather Anne Campbell and Simon Rich.

-On the Next Year, Cornish was planned to direct a Live action film adaptation of The Dreamstone to be filming in Victoria, Australia including Melbourne.
+Abandoned projects

+In June 2012, it was announced that Cornish had been signed as director of a future film adaptation of Neal Stephenson's classic 1992 novel Snow Crash for Paramount Pictures.
+Cornish later said that part of why the film wasn't made was due to working with Wright on Ant-Man.
+In 2017, Amazon Studios acquired the rights to the novel with the intent for a streaming series.
+In 2019, HBO Max acquired the rights, with Michael Bacall joining as writer.

+In July 2012, Cornish signed on to direct a film adaptation of the graphic novel Rust for 20th Century Fox.
+In September 2013, Carlos Saldanha was brought in to replace him.

+In March 2014, Cornish was hired by Universal Pictures to direct Section 6, based on the founding of MI6.
+However, the studio then faced a lawsuit from Metro-Goldwyn-Mayer and Danjaq for perceived similarities to James Bond.